Summer Water Fun on a Budget

-- Free-For-All: At some point, most water-balloon games devolve into this mad-dash and grab at the supply tub, and the missiles being hurled at random in the general direction of anyone and everyone.
-Shoot--that's the whole point, right?
-It is why our annual BBQ invitations read, "Dress code: Nothing you don't want wet."
+- Free-For-All: At some point, most water-balloon games devolve into this mad-dash and grab at the supply tub, the missiles being hurled at random in the general direction of anyone and everyone.
+That's the whole point, right?
+It is why our annual BBQ invitations read, "Dress code: Nothing you don't want wet!"

-When the fun is over, the final rule no matter the game, is have everyone police the area and pick up all the scraps of broken balloons, so they do not become a hazard to wildlife.
+When the fun is over, the final rule no matter the game, is to have everyone who was playing police the area and pick up all the scraps of broken balloons, so they do not become a hazard to wildlife.

 One thing available these days that did not exist when I was young is the water cannons or super-soakers.
 We had little 'squirt guns' that were useful only at about point-blank range.

 The modern versions are very large water pistols, with an air chamber that is pumped up manually.
 The range is up to thirty feet on many models, and they propel a sizable stream of water as well.